Windsor

 Windsor features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Windsor's dwelling structure, as per the latest Census, consisted of 49.0% houses and 51.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro, on the other hand, had 36.5% houses and 63.6% other dwellings.
+Windsor's dwelling structure, as per the latest Census, consisted of 49.0% houses and 51.0% other dwellings.
+In Brisbane metro, this was 36.5% houses and 63.6% other dwellings.
 Home ownership in Windsor was at 16.8%, with mortgaged dwellings at 27.2% and rented ones at 56.0%.
 The median monthly mortgage repayment in Windsor was $2,278, higher than Brisbane metro's average of $2,167.
-The median weekly rent figure in Windsor was recorded at $400, compared to Brisbane metro's $410.
-Nationally, Windsor's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Weekly rent in Windsor was $400, compared to Brisbane metro's $410.
+Nationally, Windsor's mortgage repayments were significantly higher at $1,863 and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing